Brain2AI/rl_for_classification_task/README.md

-# rl_for_classification_task
+# Reinforcement Based Learning on Classification Task Could Yield Better Generalisation and Adversarial Accuracy

-Relevant code for the paper Shashi Kant Gupta "Reinforcement Based Learning on Classification Task Could Yield Better Generalisation and Adversarial Accuracy"
+Hi thanks a lot for your interest in our work.
+The code will be up soon!